Tip #1 – Do not go for a grand plan but start small and test and learn as you go

 Tip #6 – Ensure accountability through effective performance management

 It is important that you ensure people are held accountable for pushing your use of data analytics forward.
 If you are to achieve wide-ranging use of analytics it is important to integrate reward and recognition of this into your performance management system.
-One organisation I worked with ensured everyone, right through the internal audit function, had a clear objective around the use of data analytics in audit work and the function as a whole had targets for the percentage of audit work that deployed simple analytics and more complex audit work that was reviewed and signed off by the QA function.
-Whilst this is relatively crude it emphasised the point that this mattered and everyone should be looking for ways in which they could make the use of data analytics endemic in the function’s activities.
+One organization I worked with ensured everyone, right through the internal audit function, had a clear objective around the use of data analytics in audit work and the function as a whole had targets for the percentage of audit work that deployed simple analytics and more complex audit work that was reviewed and signed off by the QA function.
+Whilst this is relatively crude it emphasized the point that this mattered and everyone should be looking for ways in which they could make the use of data analytics endemic in the function’s activities.
 It had considerable success and now data analytics is integrated into all that the function does and is delivering considerable results in terms of audit findings, continuous business monitoring, and the deployment of audit developed analytic capabilities into the first and second line for them to use as part of their day-to-day control management activity.

 Tip #7 - Widely communicate and celebrate your successes

-There are many ways in which you can celebrate your achievements and every organisation will have its own culture and approach to sharing success.
-At one organisation I worked for we prepared a six-monthly set of case studies of audit successes.
+There are many ways in which you can celebrate your achievements and every organization will have its own culture and approach to sharing success.
+At one organization I worked for we prepared a six-monthly set of case studies of audit successes.
 We presented at our six-monthly audit leadership event a handful of these, that had been voted as our proudest moments by the whole team, to the chief executive, chairman, and members of the audit committee as 3–5-minute vignettes of success.
 A great evening for the team, but also a chance for the audit committee and executives to see a collective view of the value we were adding and the energy with which we brought to our work.
 These case studies were not all data analytics-driven, but what we did see over time was an increasing number of them becoming analytics-led as momentum and support for the data analytics initiative took hold.

 Tip #8 - Embed consideration of data analytics into every part of your audit methodology